 True spirituality is not about rigidly following religious rules or trying to earn enough brownie points with God so he has no choice but to let us through the “Pearly Gates.”
 The essence of religion is not about belonging to a select group of people who have tricked themselves into being so nice they have forgotten how to be bad.

-True religion springs from a heart that is so touched by God’s benevolence that it radically changes the way we view the world and others.
-True religion moves us away from constantly thinking and worrying about ourselves to where we now want to know how we can best help those around us.
+True religion springs from a heart that is touched by God’s benevolence.
+So much so that it radically changes the way we view the world and others.
+True religion moves us away from constantly thinking and worrying about ourselves.
+It moves us to where we now want to know how we can best help those around us.